 Plants on DCNR Invasive Plant List are prohibited from use on State forest lands, according to principles set forth in the State Forest Resource Management Plan and the Bureau of Forestry's Invasive Plant Strategy.
-Some of these species may have been planted on State forest lands in the past.
-However, current standards do not allow the use of these plants on State forest lands.
+Some of these species may have been planted on state forest lands in the past.
+However, current standards do not allow the use of these plants on state forest lands.
 This includes species on DCNR's 'Invasive Plant Watch List.'

-2. Potentially Invasive: Avoid planting except in special circumstances or situations

-Some species may have invasive potential, depending on conditions, or as noted by other states.
-In addition, some non-native species do not provide quality wildlife habitat/forage and may not be compatible with planted tree seedlings during reforestation activities.
-There may be special circumstances or situations that require the use of these species, such as unique erosion control needs or limited availability of native seed or planting stock.
+2. Potentially Invasive: Avoid planting except in special circumstances or situations or situations that require the use of these species, such as unique erosion control needs or limited availability of native seed or planting stock.
 Some notable special circumstances are described within this document.
 The species mentioned in this category should be avoided whenever possible in favor of more acceptable native alternatives.
 Consultation with Ecological Services is required prior to the use of these species, and monitoring may be required following planting.
 Bureau of Forestry policies also require research into the ecological benefits or impacts of the use of non-native tree or shrub species.
 Please refer to the "Assessment and Guidance for the Use of Non-Native Trees and Shrubs" document for further information.